mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 It seems pretty obvious, in retrospect, as there are plenty of examples: if Facebook had tried to be the social network for the world, they'd be a footnote in history.
 Instead, they executed on an unfundable game plan (social network for a college), and are now doing nearly $10B in annual revenue.

-Yes, have a big vision that gets investors excited, and makes you want to get in the morning.
+Yes, have a big vision that gets investors excited, and makes you want to get up in the morning.
 But keep your game plan *unfundable*: small and immediate, focused not on the billion dollar idea, but on producing something that someone somewhere gives a shit about.

 Succeeding *there* will give you the traction necessary to go after that billion dollar idea.